Unravelling Four Decades of Emotional Eating

 Short and Sweet Bio

-Born and raised in Cologne, Germany, I have lived in four countries and moved homes more than 35 times before finally settling down in Bellingham, WA, with my American husband and fluffy grey cat.
-My background in the airline, technology, hospitality and education industries eventually led me to starting my own business as a Squarespace Web Designer and Authorized Trainer in 2014.
-Click here to read more about my web design studio and my professional career.
+Born and raised in Cologne, Germany, I have lived in four countries and moved homes more than 30 times before finally settling down in Bellingham, WA, with my American husband and fluffy grey cat.
+My background in the airline, technology and education industries eventually led me to starting my own business as a Squarespace Web Designer and Authorized Trainer in 2014.
+Click here for my bio.